Oral Allergy Syndrome aka Pollen Food Syndrome

-The oral allergy syndrome (OAS) is caused by 'cross-reactivity' between similar proteins that are found in certain fresh foods (fruit, vegetables and nuts) and pollen (usually birch tree and grass pollen in the UK).
-This results in immune confusions in that when the food is eaten the mouth perceives the food to be pollen and hence allergy symptoms develop.
+• The oral allergy syndrome (OAS) or Pollen Food Syndrome (PFS) is caused by 'cross-reactivity' between similar proteins that are found in certain fresh foods (fruit, vegetables and nuts) and pollen (usually birch tree and grass pollen in the UK).

-The OAS is more common among teenagers and adults, but Prof Du Toit’s research demonstrated that this can occur even in the first 5 years of life.
+• Prof Du Toit’s research demonstrated that this syndrome develops even in the first 5 years of life.

-The OAS develops subsequent to the onset of pollen allergies which typically takes a few summer seasons before presenting.
-It is therefore typical for tolerance to have existed to the food before the allergy developed.
+• The OAS/PFS develops after the onset of pollen allergies, which typically takes a few summer seasons before presenting.
+It is, therefore, typical for tolerance to have existed to the food before the allergy developed.

-As the majority of the responsible allergens reside in the peel of the fruit, many individuals with OAS will tolerate the fruit when eaten peeled.
+• As the majority of the responsible allergens reside in the fruit's peel, many individuals with OAS/PFS will tolerate the fruit when eaten peeled.

 Cross Reactivity between Foods